portfors-lab/sparkle/doc/guide/index.rst

 SSHF is an electrophysiology data acqusition and auditory stimulus assembly interface.

-The program is divided into three different types of operation: Search (Explore), Protocol, and Calibration.
+The program is divided into three different types of operation: search (explore), protocol (pre-defined), and calibration.
 Also, there are two different modes of acquisition: windowed (finite), and chart (continuous).
 Currently, only finite acquisition is available.

+:ref:`start`

 General Info
 ------------